jantman/workstation-bootstrap/README.md

 Aside from the list of modules you require in your Puppetfile, the rest of the configuration resides in Hiera data, including the list of classes to apply to each node.
 This makes it easier to separate the upstream code for this repository from your own configuration.

-In addition to the usual binding of values to keys (class parameters), the Hiera data also determines which classes to apply based on the values in the ``classes`` and ``exclude_classes`` arrays.
+In addition to the usual binding of values to keys (class parameters), the Hiera data also determines which classes to apply based on the values in the ``classes`` and ``remove_classes`` arrays.
 These are utilized in ``site.pp``.
-The ``classes`` and ``exclude_classes`` arrays are pulled in using Array merging, meaning that rather than stopping at the first instance found in the hierarchy, Hiera/Puppet will merge all instances of the respective arrays from all data sources into one.
-The ``classes`` array determines the classes that will be applied to a node; any classes in ``exclude_classes`` will be removed from the final ``classes`` list before applying to the node.
+The ``classes`` and ``remove_classes`` arrays are pulled in using Array merging, meaning that rather than stopping at the first instance found in the hierarchy, Hiera/Puppet will merge all instances of the respective arrays from all data sources into one.
+The ``classes`` array determines the classes that will be applied to a node; any classes in ``remove_classes`` will be removed from the final ``classes`` list before applying to the node.

 If you're OK with the defaults (such as my [archlinux_macbookretina](https://github.com/jantman/puppet-archlinux-macbookretina) module on Arch Linux MacBooks and
 [archlinux_workstation](https://github.com/jantman/puppet-archlinux-workstation) on any Arch Linux machine), you should only need to update the values in ``user_config.yaml``.